cvalenzuela/Face-Swap-Extension/README.md

+# Face Swap

-# Face Swap: A Chrome Extension
+A Chrome extension to face swap images
-Homework 5 for ICM

-Face swap your websites